Latin name Hedera

 Poison Ivy is

-at a pinch sunglasses.
+at a pinch glasses or sunglasses.
 The gloves will not only protect you

-toxic sap but you will be using sharp tools and a good pair of gloves will give protection.
+toxic sap but you will be using sharp tools and the author has some

-around chest height and then the roots at the base.
-The disconnected
+around chest height and then again at the root level, or even below the

-vine can be very gently pulled off with great care being taken to
+vine can be then be very gently pulled off, great care being taken to

-the bark when cutting the vines, lifting the vine away from the tree
+the bark when cutting the vines, gently lifting the vine away from the

-with a screwdrive can allow a pruning saw to be used without damaging
+with a screwdriver can allow a pruning saw or pruning shears to be

 Caution:- English Ivy is toxic to